 Beyond professional work, I build and contribute to tools at the intersection of creativity, code, and learning — with a particular focus on making complex ideas feel playful and accessible.

-Ongoing contributions to the Strudel live-coding music editor, including a richly configurable interactive pitchwheel visualization with EDO scale support, custom label remapping, and accessibility-minded defaults.
-Used in music theory workshops and creative coding education.
+Ongoing contributions to the Strudel live-coding music editor, including a richly configurable interactive. pitchwheel visualization with EDO scale support, custom label remapping, and dynamic adjustments based on pattern events.
+Used in music theory workshops and live performances.

 Watch on YouTube →Hands-on workshop introducing synthesis fundamentals, walking participants through recreating a "supersaw" patch step by step.
 Designed for curious beginners with no prior synthesis experience.